During a disaster

 • Assembly points – a designated location where evacuees can gather prior to their coordinated movement to evacuation centres.
 Assembly points may not be staffed, and evacuees may need to provide their own basic requirements for a short stay.

 • Neighbourhood Safer Places (NSP) - local open spaces or buildings where people may gather, as a last resort, to seek shelter from a bushfire.
 Neighbourhood Safer Places will NOT GUARANTEE safety in all circumstances.
 Firefighters may not be present.
 Open spaces may not provide shelter from the elements, particularly flying embers.
-Identified NSP’s within the Bundaberg Region are open spaces only and their location can be found on the Queensland Fire and Emergency Services-Rural Fire Service website.
+Identified NSP’s within the Bundaberg Region are open spaces only and their location can be found on the Queensland Fire Department website.

 • Evacuation centres - designated building/s where evacuees are provided with basic elements, including food and water and short-term accommodation for the duration of the event.
 An evacuation centre may be opened dependent on the nature and severity of an event and details of their location will be released to the community once the centre/s are established.